 7. Seek Help (important when figuring out how to plan a DIY wedding)

 Don’t be too hard on yourself, and get the extra helping hands where you can.
-Enlist some of your trusted friends and also give some responsibilities to your fiancé.
+Enlist some of your trusted friends and also give some responsibilities to your closest family and fiancé.

 Needing assistance doesn’t necessarily mean physical work (although it can also be!), but even having someone (non-judgemental!) to bounce ideas off.
 Or just someone to talk to when you feel overwhelmed.

-You can ask for guidance through a virtual consultation from a professional wedding consultant as well.
-And on your wedding day, you can hire help to execute your plans, especially if you do not want to ask friends and family.
+Ask your venue for input for setting up your DIY items.
+On your wedding day, you can hire help (or a wedding coordinator) to execute your plans, especially if you do not want to ask friends and family.

 If you’re opting for a backyard wedding, you will still need help on the day of.
 It is important not to underestimate the work needed to execute even the simplest of weddings.